welpo/tabi/README.md

 ```

 The content outside the front matter will be rendered between the header title and the posts listing.
 In the screenshot above, it's the text that reads "tabi is a fast, lightweight, and modern Zola theme…".

+6. If you want a multilingual site, you will need to set up each language.
+In `config.toml`:

+- set the translations for a few strings;
+- set the title and taxonomies for each language;
+- add the `language_name.{code}` in `[extra]`.
+This is the text shown in the language switcher.

+See [these lines in the provided `config.toml`](https://github.com/welpo/tabi/blob/3210de56d2b5e6a0405d743ad23f72ba1342664f/config.toml#L17-L101) for an example.

+You will need an `_index.{language_code}.md` per language for each section (e.g. /blog or /projects) that you want to enable in that language.

+The same is true for individual posts, which should have the exact same name as the default language, with an extra `.{code}` before the extension (e.g. the Spanish version of `security.md` would be `security.es.md`).

+This configuration allows the language switcher to take the user to the translation of the current URL.
+If a translation doesn't exist, the 404 page will be displayed, with an explanation in each language set in the config.

 ## Inspiration